 Waterfall Size: Good size with a beautiful combination of the house

-Exploration: There is a stream called Nine Mile Creek that stretches below this sight which is great for fishing and dipping your feet in the water
+Exploration: There is a stream called Nine Mile Creek that stretches below this sight, which is great for fishing and dipping your feet in the water

-Area: In-between Camillus and Marcellus, NY
+Area: Between Camillus and Marcellus, NY

 Nearby Eats: Mix up your trail mix and satisfy your sweet tooth at Chocolate Pizza Company